-Quick Tip: How to Sort an Array of Objects in JavaScript
+Quick Tip: How to Sort an Array of Objects in JavaScript — SitePoint

 By default, the JavaScript

-Array.sort function converts each element in the array to be sorted, into a string, and compares them in Unicode code point order.
+Array.sort function converts each element in the array that needs to be sorted into a string, and compares them in Unicode code point order.

-You may be wondering why 30 comes before 4… not logical huh?
+You may be wondering why 32 comes before 5.
+Not logical, huh?
 Well, actually it is.
 This happens because each element in the array is first converted to a string, and

-It is also worth noting that unlike many other JavaScript array functions,
+It’s also worth noting that unlike many other JavaScript array functions,

 Array.sort actually changes, or mutates the array it sorts.